awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate Domain Names that Already Point to a Distribution**
 If your DNS record points to a distribution that is not the distribution that you are creating or modifying, then you can't add the alternate domain name to your distribution\.
 In this scenario, you must update your DNS at your DNS provider before you can add the domain name for your CloudFront distribution\.
 To correct this, sign in to your DNS provider and remove the existing DNS record, or contact your DNS provider to remove it for you\.
 Then create the correct DNS record for your distribution, following the steps for adding or changing the alternate domain name for a distribution\.
-For more information, see [Adding an Alternate Domain Name \(Console\)](#CreatingCNAMEProcess) or [ Moving an Alternate Domain Name to a Different CloudFront Distribution](#alternate-domain-names-move)\.
+For more information, see [Adding an Alternate Domain Name](#CreatingCNAMEProcess) or [ Moving an Alternate Domain Name to a Different CloudFront Distribution](#alternate-domain-names-move)\.

+**Domain Fronting**
+CloudFront includes protection against domain fronting occurring across different AWS accounts, a scenario in which a non\-standard client creates a TLS/SSL connection to a domain name in one AWS account, but then makes an HTTPS request for an unrelated name in another AWS account\.
+For example, the TLS connection might connect to www\.example\.com, and then issue a request for www\.example\.org\.
+To prevent cases where domain fronting crosses different AWS accounts, CloudFront makes sure that the AWS account that owns the certificate that it serves for a specific connection always matches the AWS account that owns the request that it handles on that same connection\.
+If the two AWS account numbers do not match, CloudFront will respond with a 421 Misdirected Request response to give the client a chance to connect using the correct domain\.

 **Adding an Alternate Domain Name at the Top Node \(Zone Apex\) for a Domain**
 When you add an alternate domain name to a distribution, you typically create a CNAME record in your DNS configuration to route DNS queries for the domain name to your CloudFront distribution\.
 However, you can't create a CNAME record for the top node of a DNS namespace, also known as the zone apex; the DNS protocol doesn't allow it\.
 For example, if you register the DNS name `example.com`, the zone apex is `example.com`\.
 You can't create a CNAME record for `example.com`, but you can create CNAME records for `www.example.com`, `newproduct.example.com`, and so on\.
 If you're using Route 53 as your DNS service, you can create an alias resource record set, which has two advantages over CNAME records\.
 You can create an alias resource record set for a domain name at the top node \(example\.com\)\.
 In addition, when you use an alias resource record set, you don't pay for Route 53 queries\.
 If you enable IPv6, you must create two alias resource record sets: one to route IPv4 traffic \(an A record\) and one to route IPv6 traffic \(an AAAA record\)\.
 For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
 For more information, see [Routing Queries to an Amazon CloudFront Distribution](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.

-**Alternate Domain Names and HTTPS**
-If you want viewers to use HTTPS with an alternate domain names, additional configuration is required\.
-For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.